sumy-taras/observable-function/README.md

 ### before(*function*)

-> Attach function which will be called before wrapped function
+> Attach function which will be called before wrapped function.

 ```javascript
 const checkArgCount = count =>